Partial-Label Learning with a Reject Option: Introduction

 \section{Introduction}

 Real-world data is often noisy, for example, human annotators might assign different class labels to the same instance.
-Accordingly, training instances can have multiple labels, known as candidates, of which only one is correct.
-While in some cases it is possible to sanitize such data, cleaning is costly.
+In partial-label learning (PLL; \citealt{HullermeierB06,LiuD12,ZhangY15a,0009LLQG23}), training instances can have multiple labels, known as candidates, of which only one is correct.
+While in some cases it is possible to sanitize such data, cleaning is costly, especially for large-scale datasets.
 Instead, one wants to predict the class labels of unseen instances having sets of candidates only, that is, without knowing the exact ground-truth labels of the training data.
-Partial-label learning algorithms allow handling such ambiguously labeled data \citep{HullermeierB06,CourST11,LiuD12,ZhangY15a}.
-These algorithms are a special case of weakly supervised methods.
+PLL algorithms allow for handling such ambiguously labeled data.

-Quantifying uncertainty is crucial when predictions of machine-learning algorithms impact actions or decisions.
+However, even the best algorithms give incorrect predictions.
+These errors can have severe consequences when they impact actions or decisions.
 Consider, for example, safety-critical domains such as the classification of medical images~\citep{YangWMLC09,LambrouPG11,SengeBDHHDH14,KendallG17,ReamaroonSLIN19} or the control of self-driving cars~\citep{XuPWD14,VarshneyA17,HubmannBALS17,ShafaeiKOK18,MichelmoreWLCGK20}.

-One option to discuss the (un)certainty of individual predictions is to have the algorithm also output their respective confidences.
-This can either be a value in a bounded interval indicating \emph{how} confident the algorithm is, or a binary output indicating \emph{if} it is confident.
-In this work, we focus on the latter, employing a binary notion of confidence.
-The more predictions that are labeled confident are indeed correct, the better the calibration is.
-In other words, the confidences are well-calibrated if almost all predictions that are labeled as confident are also correct.
-This induces a trade-off between the number and accuracy of confident predictions.
-In supervised classification, calibration is often performed by post-hoc methods \citep{GuoPSW17,AoRS23}.
-However, in the present setting, these methods are not applicable as ground-truth is only partially available.
+One option to limit fallacies is to employ so-called \emph{reject options}, which allow one to abstain from certain predictions if unsure and, instead, let humans decide on the label of an instance or the actions to take \citep{MozannarLWSDS23}.
+Naturally, there is a trade-off arising between the number and accuracy of non-rejected predictions.
+In the supervised setting, reject options have already been studied, both, for multi-class classification \citep{CharoenphakdeeC21,CaoC0GG00S22,MaoM024,NarasimhanMJGK24} and regression tasks \citep{ZaouiDH20,ChengCWW0F23}.